tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Microsoft IIS MS-Deploy (Azure App Service)

 The Web Deploy tool (msdeploy) simplifies the migration, management and deployment of IIS web servers, web applications, websites, and Azure App Service websites.
-The MSDeploy plug-in automates synchronizing and deleting servers, sites,
+The MSDeploy plug-in automates synchronizing and deleting servers, sites, applications, packages, and starting, stopping and recycling application pools by using the msdeploy tool.

 ---